Infection Control. Simplified.

-Simply place the test strip in a standard run using your normal settings.
-Once the run is complete, return the control strip and test strip to us in our provided mailer.
+Easy to use!
+Simply include a test strip in your next sterilization run.
+Return the test strip to us in our provided mailer.

-Documentation is provided via email and is always available to reprint from your account.
-Your office is notified immediately of confirmed positives by both email and phone.
+Your test results are provided via email, and are always available to view on your account.
+Your office is notified immediately of confirmed positives, by both phone and email.

 Options and Prices